havce/beginnerCTF-2022/scope/README.md

 If you input `"; cat flag.txt #` you effectively execute `cat flag.txt`.

-In the original exploit, you didn't know the admin password, so you can't trigger the command injection.
-In this snippet there is another
+In the original exploit, you didn't know the admin password, so you couldn't trigger the command injection without knowing the password.

-vulnerability: the `strncmp` function is broken.
-If you send an empty string you can bypass the check, thus enabling the command injection vulnerability.
+In this snippet there is another vulnerability: the check via the `strncmp` function is broken.
+If you send an empty string you can bypass the check and enable the command injection vulnerability (`strncmp` called with len==0 always returns 0).

-This vulnerability has been found in the wild in a Oscilloscope running Linux.
+This vulnerability has been found in the wild in a oscilloscope running Linux.

 ## Flag
 `havceCTF{1his_1s_4ctually_a_vuln_f00und_1n_th3_w1iiild}`